 Five U.S. regulators are preparing to complete the so- called Volcker rule ban on proprietary trading and limits on investments in private equity and hedge funds.
 The rule, named for former Fed Chairman Paul Volcker, is intended to reduce risky trading by banks with federally insured deposits and access to the central bank’s discount window.

-JPMorgan, Goldman Sachs Group Inc. (GS) and other banks have urged regulators to relax parts of the 298-page rule.
+JPMorgan, Goldman Sachs Group Inc. (GS:US) and other banks have urged regulators to relax parts of the 298-page rule.

 Dimon testified that the bank’s chief investment office, the source of the trading loss, is set up to invest money and earn income.
 “This particular synthetic credit portfolio was intended to earn a lot of revenue if there was a crisis,” Dimon said.
 “I consider that a hedge.”

 The bank’s losses have spurred debate over whether hedging of aggregate or portfolio risks should be allowed.
 Fed Governor Daniel Tarullo said June 6 that regulators will include “substantive guidelines” to distinguish between hedging and proprietary trading.